pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.7 =

+Changed: In Node.js version, added logout link to choose-project page
+Fixed: Bug (in WordPress version only) where setting and then deleting read-access permission role/id would allow anonymous read permission

 = 1.5.6 =